svn2github/icefaces-4-3/trunk/icefaces/ace/component/resources/icefaces.ace/jquery/readme.txt

-ICE-9777 updated to jQuery 1.11.0 and included the jQuery Migrate 1.2.1 plugin ICE-10037 modified clone() method to redraw contents of canvas tags ICE-10515 commented out JQMIGRATE jQuery.browser deprecated message
+ICE-9777 updated to jQuery 1.11.0 and included the jQuery Migrate 1.2.1 plugin ICE-10037 modified clone() method to redraw contents of canvas tags ICE-10515 commented out JQMIGRATE jQuery.browser deprecated message ICE-10560 set jQuery.migrateMute to true, in order to mute all JQMIGRATE warning messages